nhart/islandora_rest/README.md

 ### Authorization

+In its most common use case - JavaScript executing AJAX callbacks inside module code - no authorization is needed.
+For external requests, however, an additional step is required.

 Drupal doesn't support basic authorization out of the box; any script or other such code that needs authentication to hit the various REST endpoints should first make a POST request to the site login page and then maintain cookies for